runpod/docs/docs/hub/overview.md

 4. Click the **Deploy** button in the top-right of the repo page.
 You can also use the dropdown menu to deploy an older version.
 5. Click **Create Endpoint**

-Within minutes, you'll have access to your new Serverless endpoint, ready for integration with your applications or experimentation.
+Within minutes you'll have access to a new Serverless endpoint, ready for integration with your applications or experimentation.

 ### Publish your own repo

-Sharing your work through the Hub starts with preparing your GitHub repository with a working [RunPod Serverless](/serverless/overview) implementation.
-After that:
+Sharing your work through the Hub starts with preparing your GitHub repository with a working [Serverless endpoint](/serverless/overview) implementation, comprised of a [handler function](/serverless/handlers/overview) and `Dockerfile`.
+To learn how to create your first endpoint, [follow this guide](/serverless/get-started).

+Once your endpoint is ready to share:

 1. Add the required configuration files in a `.runpod` directory, following the instructions in the [Hub publishing guide](/hub/publishing-guide).
 2. Create a GitHub release to establish a versioned snapshot.
 3. Submit your repository to the Hub through the RunPod console, where it will undergo automated building and testing before becoming available to the community.

-To learn more, see the [Hub publishing guide](/hub/publishing-guide)
+To learn more, see the [Hub publishing guide](/hub/publishing-guide).

 ## Use cases